henley-regatta/pico_calendar_display/README.md

 ## Battery Level Monitoring - Gratitude

-I intend to power this with a battery, so in preparation I've added code to discover and print battery condition.
+I intend to power this with a battery, (using the [PiMoroni LiPo SHIM for Pico](https://shop.pimoroni.com/products/pico-lipo-shim) and a 500mAh LiPo battery) so in preparation I've added code to discover and print battery condition.
 This uses the example given by [Pimoroni here](https://github.com/pimoroni/pimoroni-pico/blob/main/micropython/examples/pico_lipo_shim/battery_pico.py).
 However, it's important to note that that code only actually works on a Pi Pico.